-FIGURE 7.2.
-The level sets of retinal flow in a 2D universe.
-This scene depicts a traffic intersection, where the observer is moving along the road with translational velocity $\vec{\mathbf{v}}$ , and fixates on a corner of a building T. O is the center of the eye of the observer, and P is an example point in the universe, the retinal velocity of which is being calculated.
-The points with zero retinal flow lie on the solid circle with center C. Points in the shaded area have flow in the clockwise direction.
+Figure 3: The level sets of retinal flow in a 2D universe.
+This scene depicts a traffic intersection, where the observer is moving along the road with translational velocity $\vec{\mathbf{v}}$, and fixates on a corner of a building T. O is the center of the eye of the observer, and P is an example point in the universe, the retinal velocity of which is being calculated.
+The points with zero retinal flow lie on the solid circle with center C, which passes through the target.
+The other circles correspond to level sets of flow of non-zero values.
+Note that the centers of these circles lie on the horizontal line through O. Points in the shaded area have flow in the clockwise direction.

-The vector $\vec{\mathbf{c}}$ is the center of this circle (with respect to the center of the eye).
-Recall that $\hat{\mathbf{u}}$ is a vector perpendicular to the velocity of the observer $\vec{\mathbf{v}}$ ; this means that the center of the circle lies in a direction perpendicular to the direction of movement.
-This circle, corresponding to zero flow in the retina, is depicted by the solid line in Fig. 7.2.
+that the center of the circle lies in a direction perpendicular to the direction of movement.
+This circle, corresponding to zero flow in the retina, is depicted by the solid line in Fig. 3.
 The circle passes through the target point of fixation and through the center of the eye.
 All points on the circle, including these two points, behave in the same way: momentarily, they are stationary.
-Furthermore, the points within this circle all move in the same direction on the retina, whereas the points outside of this circle move in the opposite direction.
+Furthermore, the points within this circle all move in the same direction on the retina, whereas the points outside of this circle move in the opposite direction.3

 A similar analysis can be performed for any other value of retinal flow besides the zero flow.
 For each such value, the result corresponds to a circle of points in the 2D universe; the radius of the circle varies depending on the particular value chosen.
-Sample circles which correspond to points with the equal retinal flow are shown as dotted curves in Fig. 7.2.
+Sample circles which correspond to points with the equal retinal flow are shown as dotted curves in Fig. 3.
 Note that the centers of all such circles lie on a straight line.

 An interesting boundary case involves fixating straight ahead.
 In this case the direction of fixation coincides with the direction of observer movement.
-The resulting circle of zero flow has an infinite radius (i.e., it is a line), as illustrated in Fig. 7.3.
+The resulting circle of zero flow has an infinite radius (i.e., it is a line), as illustrated in Fig. 4.
 In this situation, points lying to one side of this line move in one direction, while points on the remaining half plane move in the opposite direction.
 This result fits intuition: when looking and moving straight ahead, points on the left half of the visual field move left, and points on the right half move right.

-7.3 Retinal Flow in a Rigid 3D Universe
+3 Retinal Flow in a Rigid 3D Universe